-During 2011, B&W Pantex beneficially applied approximately 201.9 million gallons of treated wastewater to crops managed by TTU (Figure 8.6).
-This is a decrease of 19 million gallons compared to operations during 2010.
-This decrease in volume is a result of construction activities associated with upgrades to the existing 300 acres and addition of a new 100-acre tract.
-It is anticipated that the new tract will be operational in 2012.
+During 2012, B&W Pantex beneficially applied approximately 190 million gallons of treated wastewater to crops managed by TTU (Figure 8.6).
+This is a decrease of 11 million gallons compared to operations during 2011.
+This decrease was a result of construction activities associated with upgrades to the existing 300 acres and addition of a new 100-acre tract.